ncarlier/dockerfiles/redsocks/README.md

 ## Description

-Docker image used to handle corporate http proxy requests.
+This docker image allows you to use docker on a host without being bored by your corporate proxy.

+You have just to run this container and all your other containers will be able to access directly to internet (without any proxy configuration).

 ## Usage